Updated March 2026

 - Healthcare IT News The leading trade publication for health information technology professionals, reaching health system CIOs, IT directors, and the vendor community covering EHR, cybersecurity, interoperability, and digital health strategy.
 Essential for building credibility with the technical decision-makers who evaluate Healthcare IT vendor capabilities and drive enterprise procurement decisions.

-- Modern Healthcare Technology Modern Healthcare's technology-focused coverage reaching health system executive leadership — CEOs, CFOs, and CMOs alongside CIOs — with analysis of technology investment decisions, vendor performance, and the strategic implications of digital transformation for health system operations.
+- Modern Healthcare Modern Healthcare's technology-focused coverage reaching health system executive leadership — CEOs, CFOs, and CMOs alongside CIOs — with analysis of technology investment decisions, vendor performance, and the strategic implications of digital transformation for health system operations.
 Particularly valuable for reaching the C-suite buyers whose organizational priorities determine Healthcare IT investment levels.

 - Health Data Management Specialized coverage of health information management, data governance, analytics, and the clinical and administrative data infrastructure that Healthcare IT systems depend on.
 Essential for Healthcare IT executives whose competitive positioning involves data quality, analytics capabilities, or the governance frameworks required for responsible AI deployment in clinical environments.